flowmitry/syncai/README.md

 ## Quick start

-1. Download a suitable binary from the [GitHub Releases](https://github.com/flowmitry/syncai/releases)
+1. Download a suitable binary from the [GitHub Releases](https://github.com/flowmitry/syncai/releases).
-2. Copy [syncai.json](syncai.json) to your project and leave configuration for your agents
+2. Copy [syncai.json](syncai.json) to your project and adjust the configuration for your agents.
-3. Launch the binary in the project dir `./syncai`
+3. Launch the binary in the project dir `./syncai`.

 ## Configuration